-- vendors, including central laboratories, in connection with preclinical development activities; - CROs and investigative sites in connection with preclinical and clinical studies; and - CMOs in connection with drug substance and drug product formulation of preclinical and clinical trial materials.
+- vendors, including central laboratories, in connection with preclinical development activities; - · CROs and investigative sites in connection with preclinical and clinical studies; and - CMOs in connection with drug substance and drug product formulation of preclinical and clinical trial materials.

 We base our expenses related to preclinical studies and clinical trials on our estimates of the services received and efforts expended pursuant to quotes and contracts with multiple research institutions and CROs that conduct and manage preclinical studies and clinical trials on our behalf.
 The financial terms of these agreements are subject to negotiation, vary from contract to contract and may result in uneven payment flows.
 There may be instances in which payments made to our vendors will exceed the level of services provided and result in a prepayment of the expense.
 Payments under some of these contracts depend on factors such as the successful enrollment of patients and the completion of clinical trial milestones.
-In accruing service fees, we estimate the time period over which services or the level of effort varies from the estimate, we adjust the accrual or the amount of prepaid expenses accordingly.
+In accruing service fees, we estimate the time period over which services will be performed and the level of effort to be expended in each period.
+If the actual timing of the performance of services or the level of effort varies from the estimate, we adjust the accrual or the amount of prepaid expenses accordingly.
 Although we do not expect our estimates to be materially different from amounts actually incurred, our understanding of the status and timing of services performed relative to the actual status and timing of services performed may vary and may result in reporting amounts that are too high or too low in any particular period.
 To date, there have not been any material adjustments to our prior estimates of accrued research and development expenses.